Policies & Documents

 Apollo Partnership Trust (APT) was established in November 2017.
 Governance of ATP has three levels of accountability, overview and scrutiny: the Apollo Member Board, the Trust Board (MAT) and its Committees and Local Academy Governing Bodies (LGBs).

-The Articles provide for a maximum of five Members.
-Currently there are four:
+The Articles provide for a minimum of three Members.
+There is no maximum.
+Currently there are four Members:

-Adrian Stephenson (Chair of the Member Board), Simon Phelps, Andrew Pritchard* and Simon Reed
+Adrian Stephenson (Chair of the Member Board), Helen Masoum, Simon Phelps and Andrew Pritchard.*

 *also a Trustee

 APT was established with ten Trustees.
 Together with the Chief Executive, Trustees form the Trust Board.
 The Board is responsible for the strategic direction of the Trust, developing policy and strategies to further Trust objectives and monitoring and holding the Executive to account for effective delivery of those policies and strategies.
 Trustees also ensure compliance with company and charity law and with the Trust’s funding agreement with the Secretary of State.

 Michala Worrell (Chair), Roger Cairns, Joy Knifton (Vice-Chair), Julia Patrick (Chief Executive), Andrew Presland, Andrew Pritchard, Adeola Sonola, Gill Stacey, Catherine Thornton and Luise Vassie.

 Trustees are appointed by Members.
 Under current Trust articles, all Trustees are appointed for a four year term of office.
 The terms of office of all current Trustees expire on 31st October 2025.